Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Experiments

+At 99.99\%, we observe that all other methods result in complete collapse to random performance across both datasets and architectures.
+In contrast, EAST maintains non-random accuracies.
+ResNet-50 shows greater sensitivity at this extreme sparsity, likely due to vanishing gradient issues exacerbated by the deeper architecture and reduced parameter density per layer.

+Our evaluation of DCTpS reveals complementary strengths.
+While DCTpS excels at the highest sparsity levels (99.95\% and 99.99\%), classic DST methods including EAST maintain advantages at moderate extreme sparsities (99\% and 99.9\%) without requiring additional computational overhead.
+When combined with DCTpS, EAST consistently improves across all tested configurations, demonstrating the modular nature of our approach and its ability to enhance existing extreme sparsity methods.

-\textbf{ImageNet.} Prior methods like SynFlow and DCTpS were evaluated primarily on smaller datasets like CIFAR and Tiny-ImageNet.
+\textbf{ImageNet.} Prior methods, such as SynFlow and DCTpS, were primarily evaluated on smaller datasets, such as CIFAR and Tiny-ImageNet.
 We extend these baselines to ImageNet by implementing and adapting their published code and evaluate the scalability of EAST on ImageNet using ResNet-50 at sparsity 99.5\% and 99.9\%.
 Given the much shortened training epochs for ImageNet, we implement only the DyReLU phasing and weight sharing components, excluding cyclic sparsity.
-As presented in Table \ref{tab:imagenet_results}, EAST has demonstrated capability in maintaining network robustness on large-scale dataset, outperforming previous SOTA by a significant margin, achieving approximately 2\% and 2.7\% higher top-1 accuracy than RigL.
-This advantage is more notable when comparing to other methods including SynFlow and SET, which fail to maintain meaningful performance and collapase to random accuracy.
+As presented in Table \ref{tab:imagenet_results}, EAST has demonstrated scalability to large-scale datasets compared to existing methods.
+While SynFlow and SET collapse to random accuracies, EAST maintains stable performance across both tested sparsity levels and outperforms RigL by a notable margin.

 Interestingly, we observe different dynamics on ImageNet compared to CIFAR experiments.
 While DCTpS showed competitive advantages on smaller datasets, it does not exhibit the same competitive advantages as seen before, even with the extra overhead.
 DCTpS alone results in performance collapse and it performs worse than RigL.
 When combined with RigL, the accuracy improvements are modest and may be attributed primarily to RigL's robust dynamic sparse exploration policy, rather than the DCT offset.
 On the inference efficiency front, EAST demonstrates practical advantages.
 Unlike DCTpS, which relies on a dense DCT matrix, EAST does not have such a drawback, as all DyReLU activations have been replaced with regular ReLU and thus runs just like the original ResNet model with ReLU.
 Therefore, EAST should theoretically have similar inference speed as the other DST methods, but faster than DCTpS for inference.
 To verify this, we ran both models for inference 100 times, taking their average and finding that DCTpS has 1.5$\times$ higher latency and 1.33$\times$ lower throughput than ours.